 Malignant Mesothelioma has been linked to workplace asbestos exposure during military service.

 THANK YOU FOR YOUR SERVICE! – Our Nationwide Toll-Free Veterans Mesothelioma Helpline Number is 888.640.0914

 We Connect You with Experienced Mesothelioma Lawyers in all 50 States

 The U. S. Armed Forces used asbestos-containing products in ships, aircraft, buildings, military bases, barracks, mess halls, and other military facilities.
 The Department of Veterans Affairs states that there are over 25 million Americans that have previously served in the U.S. Military.

 Thousands of U. S. servicemen and women came into contact with asbestos fibers during their tour of service.
-Many Veterans diagnosed with Mesothelioma have complained that they were not given any warning, training or respiratory protective gear when handling, installing, loading, repairing, or removing asbestos-containing products.
-High risk Veterans for developing Mesothelioma are plumbers, mechanics, insulators, electricians, pipefitters, and boilermakers that were exposed to airborne asbestos fibers and materials.
+Many Veterans diagnosed with Mesothelioma have complained that they did not receive any warning, training, or respiratory protective gear when handling, installing, loading, repairing, or removing asbestos-containing products.
+Veterans at high-risk for developing Mesothelioma are plumbers, mechanics, insulators, electricians, pipefitters, and boilermakers.

 U. S. Military Commands and Asbestos Exposure